natpombubpa-lab/natpombubpa-lab.github.io/_members/maple.md

 ---

 Maple is the Ngamnithiporn and Pombubpa family's golden retriever.
-She lives in Nonthaburi, Thailand and joined the team in sumeer of 2019.
+She lives in Nonthaburi, Thailand and joined the team in summer of 2019.
 Her interests include playing, eating, sleeping, and interacting with human.